exyi/cisint/docs/internals.md

         obj1.field <- 4
 ```

 It will contain a branch instruction that depends on the value of `obj1.field2` and suppose we don't know what's inside.
 First, we will set the `field` to a constant `3`.
-Then we will fork the state and in the first branch change it's value to `4`.
+Then we will fork the state and in the first branch change its value to `4`.
 When we come to the end of the function, we will merge the changes of the objects and assign conditional expression into the changed fields (it will be `field = if obj1.field then 4 else 3`).

 ### Method calls